Kaunas: Economy

-Kaunas Mint produced coins of the Grand Duchy of Lithuania from 17 October 1665 to 15 January 1667 during the reign of Grand Duke John II Casimir Vasa.
+The Kaunas Mint produced coins of the Grand Duchy of Lithuania from 17 October 1665 to 15 January 1667 during the reign of Grand Duke John II Casimir Vasa.
 During the interwar period, the Kaunas Mint was reestablished in 1936 and produced coins of the Republic of Lithuania.

 Kaunas is a large center of industry, trade, and services in Lithuania.
 The most developed industries in Kaunas are amongst the food and beverage industries, textile and light industries, chemical industry, publishing and processing, pharmaceuticals, metal industry, wood processing and furniture industry.
 Recently information technology and electronics have become part of the business activities taking place in Kaunas.
 In addition, the city also has large construction industry which includes, but is not limited to commercial, housing and road construction.

 Primary foreign investors in Kaunas are companies from the Sweden, United States, Finland, Estonia, Denmark, and Russia.

 Head offices of several major International and Lithuanian companies are located in Kaunas, including largest Generic Pharmaceuticals producer in Lithuania "Sanitas", producer of sportswear AB "Audimas", one of the largest construction companies "YIT Kausta", JSC "Senukai", largest producer in Lithuania of strong alcoholic drinks JSC "Stumbras", Finnish capital brewery JSC "Ragutis", JSC "Fazer Gardesis", JSC "Stora Enso Packaging", producer of pharmaceuticals, and the only producer of homoeopathic medicines in Lithuania JSC "Aconitum".
 Its geographic location causes Kaunas to be considered one of the largest logistics centres in Lithuania.
 The largest wholesale, distribution and logistics company in Lithuania and Latvia JSC "Sanitex", as well as a subsidiary of material handling and logistics company Dematic in the Baltics have been operated in Kaunas.
 Currently, Kaunas Public Logistics Centre is being built by the demand of national state-owned railway company Lithuanian Railways.

 The "Margasmiltė" company currently has been working on a project that concerns exploitation of Pagiriai anhydrite deposit.
 The project includes mining of anhydrite, a mine with underground warehouses, building the overground transport terminal, as well as an administrative building.
 The Pagiriai anhydrite deposit is located 10.5 km south from the downtown of Kaunas, at a 2.2 km distance to the southwest from the Garliava town.
 The resources of thoroughly explored anhydrite in the Pagiriai deposit amount to 81.5 million tons.